algolia/magento/_src/m1-getting-started.md

   - /doc/
   - /doc/getting-started/
   - /documentation/
+description: Learn how to get started with Algolia extension for Magento
 ---

 For getting started you can watch our video where we will show you how to setup our Magento extension: